- To oppose is to disapprove of or be against something.

 - to contend with in speech or action; resist; withstand

-- To be in contention or conflict with: oppose the enemy force.
+- To be or act in contention or conflict with: opposed their crosstown rivals in the season finale.